jessicapino716-png/aqoolwirewebsite/replit.md

 ## Overview

 The Aqool Wire is a news website focused on AI policy and regulation coverage in Saudi Arabia and the GCC region.
 The project is a full-stack web application that mimics The Verge's design aesthetic to deliver professional tech journalism content.
-It features a modern tech news layout with article cards, author profiles, newsletter subscription functionality, and AI tool highlights specifically tailored for the Middle Eastern AI policy landscape.
+It features a modern tech news layout with article cards, author profiles, and comprehensive coverage specifically tailored for the Middle Eastern AI policy landscape.

 ## User Preferences